 Not all currencies are considered to be safe havens.
 It generally depends on how stable the government behind the currency is.
 The Swiss franc, for example, is thought to be a safe haven because the Swiss government has been pretty stable.

-The euro, the US dollar and the Japanese yen are three more examples of currencies that are treated as a safe haven.
+The euro, the US dollar and the Japanese yen are 3 more examples of currencies that are treated as a safe haven.

-Pros and cons of trading in a volatile market
+Pros and cons of investing in volatile markets

 - Can be exciting, despite the uncertainty

-- Can enhance your understanding of the stock market and test how diversified your portfolio is
+- Can enhance your understanding of the stock market and test the diversity of your portfolio

-- You tend to encounter more broker downtime during volatile markets
+- You may encounter more broker downtime during volatile markets

 - If there are execution delays, you can find yourself paying a different price

 Trading in a volatile market can be a roller-coaster in more ways than one.
-It’s a risky time to invest and it certainly isn’t for beginners.
+It’s a risky time to invest and certainly isn’t for beginners.
 There can be great opportunities if you do your research.
-If you do go for this strategy, it’s worth looking at how diverse your portfolio is.
+If you do go for this strategy, it may be worthwhile to make sure your portfolio is diversified.

 More guides on Finder